NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - String
      - auto
-     - Enter a date like 'May 1 - Sep 30'.
+     - Enter a date range like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
 If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``skylight_ufactor``
      - true
      - Btu/hr-ft^2-R